eliaskousk/parallella-riscv/README.md

 Keep in mind that everytime you run the above build bitstream script the project's folder is deleted so any modifications you have made there will be lost.

-* Build both the Host Software and the FPGA Bitstream
+* Step 1 & 2 Combined: Build the Host Software and the FPGA Bitstream

 To build both the host software and FPGA Bitstream run the following: